Magic Leap formally launches Magic Leap 1 and reveals enterprise partners

 - Two-year access to a RapidReplace program so you can get a new device quickly if you need one.

-- A two-year extended warranty to guarantee Magic Leap 1 always works as it should.
+- A two-year extended warranty to guarantee Magic Leap 1 always works as it should..

-Magic Leap said it is focusing its first-generation enterprise solutions across four core areas mentioned above.
-In addition to enterprise, Magic Leap teamed up with partners from the health care and medical community in September.
+Partners include Across Realities, Arvizio, Eon Reality, Immersion Analytics, Immersiv, Minsar, Nomtek, Obsess, PTC, RoOomy, Spatial, Taqtile, Verses, and VIM.
+Many of their applications are available in Magic Leap World today, with more rolling out over the next several months.

-Magic Leap’s partners include Across Realities, Arvizio, Eon Reality, Immersion Analytics, Immersiv, Minsar, Nomtek, Obsess, PTC, RoOomy, Spatial, Taqtile, Verses, and VIM.
-They have created applications in these core areas, and many are available in Magic Leap World today, with more rolling out over the next several months.
+Alongside its enterprise focus, Magic Leap teamed up with partners from the health care and medical community in September.

 “We’re announcing both internal and external solutions, as well as external partners that are working with us to enable these use cases,” Khan said.
 “And so we’ll be talking about our solutions.
 What’s exciting in this announcement is it’s not just about announcing a bunch of things that we’re developing.
 It’s about these solutions that are being developed based on feedback and engagement from actual customers and actual solution providers who are experts in these spaces.”